igrishaev/deed/readme.md

 ;; 3
 ~~~

-Instead of vector, there might be a lazy sequence, or anything that can be
+Instead of a vector, there might be a lazy sequence, or anything that can be
 iterated.

 If you read the dump using `decode-from`, you'll get the first item only: